-Join Dan Gookin for an in-depth discussion in this video Adding comments to the code, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Adding comments to the code, part of Learning C (2014).

 - I'd like to add a comment to the source code.…This is text that doesn't compile.…Instead it's intended as a note for the programmer,…a reminder, or just general information.…Insert a new line at the top of your source code file.…Type /*.…Traditional C comments start with the /*…character combination, and end with the */ characters.…The editor highlights all the text in the code,…which is now effectively one long comment,…because no ending comment characters have been written.…